gamedev44/RF-Studio/README.md

 - **Stop Animation**: Stop the animation and clear the canvas.
 - **Clear Canvas**: Clear the current drawing on the canvas and delete all frames (with confirmation).
 - **FPS Control**: Adjust the frames per second for the animation.
+- **Brush Tool**: Draw freely with adjustable color and thickness.
+- **Eraser Tool**: Erase parts of the drawing.
+- **Import Image**: Import images to the canvas.
+- **Animation Export**: Export animations as a set of frames/images or in .mp4 format.
+- **Select Box Tool**: Select and manipulate objects on the canvas.
+- **Resize Selection**: Resize selected objects.
+- **Primitive Shapes**: Draw straight lines, circles, rectangles, and triangles.

 ## Usage

-1. **Basic Stroke Tool**: Use a basic black line paint tool to draw strokes on the canvas.
+1. **Basic Stroke Tool**: Use a basic black brush paint tool to draw strokes on the canvas.
 2. **Adding Frames**: Click the "Add Frame" button to save the current drawing/stroke as a frame.
 3. **Playing Animation**: Use the "Play Animation" button to see your frames in action.
 4. **Clearing Canvas**: Click "Clear Canvas" to clear the drawing and delete all frames.
 This action is undoable and requires confirmation.
+5. **Extended Tools Dropdown**: Use the dropdown to select different options like the brush, various primitive shape tools, eraser, import image, export animation options, select box, and resize selection tools.

 ## Links